whitestone-no/Cambion/docs/basics/subscribing.rst

     cambion.AddEventHandler<TEvent>(MyEventCallback);
     cambion.AddSynchronizedHandler<TRequest, TResponse>(MySynchronizedCallback);

-The method signature for the callbacks will then be as follows
+The method signature for the callbacks will then be as follows:

 ::

     private void MyEventCallback(TEvent data) { }
     private TResponse MySynchronizedCallback(TRequest data) { }

-You can also use lambda expressions instead of callback methods
+You can also use lambda expressions instead of callback methods:

 ::